 Ms. Volcy delivers the SNEAKERS program at middle and high schools in Wards 5, 7, and 8.
 Before joining Crittenton Services, Ms. Volcy completed a year of service with Janney Elementary Aftercare, an aftercare program that gives students an opportunity to excel both academically and socially.
 During her year at Janney Elementary, she tutored and mentored students.
 She also developed a comprehensive classroom work plan, and coordinator weekly enrichment activities.
 Ms. Volcy holds a bachelor’s degree in public policy and management and a master’s degree in public administration and management from Clark Atlanta University.
 She joined Crittenton Services in May 2017.

 Ms. Williams delivers SNEAKERS and PEARLS at high schools in Wards 5, 7, and 8.
 Before joining Crittenton, she delivered services to ensure that youth are successful academically, vocationally, and developmentally.
 She has developed and implemented programs for youth and young adults that have emphasized personal development, social and emotional learning, academic enhancement, and job and college readiness.
-Zakiya has served as a program facilitator in Baltimore City Schools and the COO of a new program called Unapologetically Smart and Beautiful in Portsmouth, VA and as a relief worker for Concern for Kids in Lanham, MD.
+Zakiya has served as a program facilitator for Project Beautify You Inc. in Baltimore City Schools and the COO of a new program called Unapologetically Smart and Beautiful.
 Ms. Williams holds a bachelor’s degree in social work from Morgan State University and a master’s degree in social work from the University of Maryland Baltimore.
 She joined Crittenton Services in September 2017.

 Ms. Wise delivers Goal Setting Girls at a Montgomery County middle school.
 She has earned professional development certificates from La Cultura Cura Training (Circle Keeper) and Xinatchli (Female Rites of Passage Program) which support youth in developing a positive identity, life skills, and support skills.
 Isabella has served as a tutor at Hagerstown Community College and as a mentor at Latin Community of Washington County, assisting students of all ages who are struggling with personal and educational goals and helping them to achieve independence.
 Isabella holds an associate’s degree in early childhood education and is expected to graduate from Frostburg State University in spring 2018 with a bachelor’s degree in foreign languages and literature.
 She began her consultancy with Crittenton Services in October 2017 and, as of April 1, 2017, is now a full-time staff member.